Sales Tax FAQs

 Your personal VAT liability is not impacted.
 VAT is collected at checkout and remitted by BeatStars to local tax authorities.

-Seller Subscriptions
+Tax on Seller Subscriptions

 BeatStars collects any required sales tax and VAT on Starter, Growth, and Professional subscriptions.